thallesqliduares/Macro_Finance/README.md

 The exercises were extracted from following books:

-Machine Learning in Finance: From Theory to Practice - Dixon et al. 2021
+Machine Learning in Finance: From Theory to Practice - Dixon et al. 2021 (Springer)